ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 The *key* s-expression is evaluated and its value taken for the following comparisons.
 After this expression a number of  lists may be given.

 Each of these list contains two symbols that are handled in order: The first symbol evaluates to a value that is compared to the result of the *key* s-expression.
-If there is a match then the second s-exprersion is evaluated, and then the comparisons are stopped and the *case* function returns.
+If there is a match then the second s-expression is evaluated, and then the comparisons are stopped and the *case* function returns.

 The special symbol *otherwise* for a *condition* s-expression always matches and can be used as a default or fallback case .